- Gillies Range Road: Litter and Illegal Dumping Prevention Project

 - Illegal dumping in the Beerburrum Forest area

 - Illegal dumping at charity bins

 The following projects tackle identified issues of litter and illegal dumping in targeted problem areas across Queensland.
-Learnings from these projects are used to inform and improve campaigns aimed at changing littering and illegal-dumping behaviors, long-term.
+Learning's from these projects are used to inform and improve campaigns aimed at changing littering and illegal dumping behaviours, long-term.